barabasizsolt/CryptoCurrencyApp/README.md

 # Android CryptoCurrency Application

-The purpose of this application is to monitorize and visually represent cryptocurreny changes.
+The purpose of this application is to monitorize and visually represent cryptocurrency changes.

 ## Prerequisites